signalfx/docker-zookeeper/README.md

     placed in the `$ZOOKEEPER_CONFIG_DATA_DIR/myid` file and the definition of the other nodes of the cluster are expected in the `ZOOKEEPER_CONFIG_NODE_LIST` environment variable (see below);
-  - `ZOOKEEPER_NODE_LIST` is a comma-separated list of `host:port`
-    definitions that define, in order, *all* the nodes of the ZooKeeper cluster.
+  - `ZOOKEEPER_NODE_LIST` is a comma-separated list of `host:client_port:peer_port:leader_election_port` definitions that define, in order, *all* the nodes of the ZooKeeper cluster.
 This information is translated into `server.X=` entries in the configuration file.
-Make sure the node ID used for the instance you start matches the hostname (and port) of that corresponding entry in the node list.
+Make sure the configuration of the node you are starting matches the hostname (and ports) of its corresponding entry in the node list.

 Usage
 -----